shunw/shunw.github.io/bass.md

     - ex: F# major scale: F# - G# - A# - B - C# - D# - E# - F#

-- practice: familiar with all the 12 major scale with theirs notes
+- **PRACTICE**: familiar with all the 12 major scale with theirs notes

 ### __Lesson 4 - What are Arpeggios and why you should play them__